 Mary Jane Winkenhofer, RN

-Educator and Liaison for Preemie Parent Alliance
+Educator and Preemie Parent Advocate

 Mary Jane graduated from the University of Texas School of Nursing, May 2002 and has been a NICU IV nurse for 17 years.
 Mary Jane has been caring for NICU infants and Antepartum mothers by providing lactation educational support.
 Mary Jane received the DFW Great 100 Nurses Award in 2009.

 Ashley Randolph, Preemie Advocate, Founder, Medical Director, Glo Preemies

 Practical implications of racial disparity for African American women and their premature infants both pre and post-NICU.
 She creates educational presentations on how each healthcare provider from birth to age six contributes to the future educational success of those born early.
 Ashley Randolph is a wife and mother to 3 children who were all born premature.

 Ashley is most passionate about improving the lives of babies born prematurely in the African-American community and providing support and safety net services for their families.
 She is the recipient of Presidential Excellence Award for her hard work empowering minority mothers.
 She is currently Mrs. California United America 2019, and a Labor and delivery Doula.